Today we will discuss how to secure your digital footprint and your digital assets for your upcoming new business.

 You can look at trying to acquire the .com if it’s not available.

 Now, you have to think about what kind of variation to that name.
-Could you use where it’s not insanely long?
-The first one that a lot of people end up using dashes, though I’m not a fan at all.
+Could you use it where it’s not insanely long?
+The first one is that a lot of people end up using dashes, though I’m not a fan at all.

 I don’t want you to have your domain name be something that is not your name.
 If you’re called ABC childcare, I don’t want it to be ABC Academy.
 It doesn’t make sense to change that.